Automated Deep Learning: Neural Architecture Search Is Not the End: Scenarios for Continuous Monitoring

 For all such scenarios, it is the responsibility of a prospective AutoDL monitoring mechanism to identify when model performance may suffer, so as to trigger a maintenance procedure.
 The monitoring may be directly reactive, assessing the degradation of a loss metric, or be indirectly preemptive, examining non-stationary statistics of data.
-In fact, there are many drift detection mechanisms and strategies in existence, some of which have already been used in the context of adaptive AutoML~\cite{kedziora2020autonoml,celik2021adaptation}.
+In fact, there are many drift detection mechanisms and strategies in existence, some of which have already been used in the context of adaptive AutoML~\citep{kedziora2020autonoml,celik2021adaptation}.
 We do not discuss these in depth, as, for now, the field of AutoDL has not yet embraced the idea of agile monitoring.
 However, as a compromise, there have been several past efforts to acknowledge diverse domains and fold their identification into a DL model.
-For example, the simplest form of the long-established adaptive resonance theory (ART)~\cite{grossberg2020toward} dynamically sizes a layer of ``recognition neurons'' to cluster encountered data into distinct categories.
-Far more recently, research efforts have merged a domain classifier into a DNN~\cite{ganin2015unsupervised} and have explored domain encodings via a so-called Memory-based Parameter Adaptation (MbPA) method~\cite{sprechmann2018memory}.
+For example, the simplest form of the long-established adaptive resonance theory (ART)~\citep{grossberg2020toward} dynamically sizes a layer of ``recognition neurons'' to cluster encountered data into distinct categories.
+Far more recently, research efforts have merged a domain classifier into a DNN~\citep{ganin2015unsupervised} and have explored domain encodings via a so-called Memory-based Parameter Adaptation (MbPA) method~\citep{sprechmann2018memory}.
 While the reactive potential is limited in both these modern examples to the memory space reserved for domains, at least data drifts between those domains can easily be adapted to.

-\subsection{The Current Paradigms of Maintenance}
+\section{The Current Paradigms of Maintenance}

 The vast majority of DL models are monolithic and do not contain specialized domain-memorization structures.
 Thus, in most cases, the standard form of maintenance is simply retraining on a newly encountered domain.
 Doing so from scratch, however, is not ideal, especially in the computationally expensive context of DL.
-Consequently, there has been an increasing focus on developing efficient maintenance strategies for various scenarios.
-The most common principles underlying such approaches are listed out in \Tabref{table:paradigms}.
+Consequently, there has been significant focus on developing efficient maintenance strategies for various scenarios.